- The SPGS journey

 At St Paul’s we are keenly aware that we are educating the engineers, researchers and developers of the future.
 It is vitally important that our co-curricular programme is rich in opportunities for students to discover their passions in STEM and explore ideas widely and in depth.
 We offer a range of clubs, societies and activities designed to nurture students’ talents and potential and encourage engagement beyond the syllabus, whether their interests lie in coding or dissection, black holes or machine learning.
 Open to students of all ages and experience levels, these co-curricular activities encourage Paulinas to embrace creativity, innovation and complex problem solving.

 Science is a thriving and vital part of co-curricular life at St Paul’s, with a whole host of clubs and societies enabling keen scientists of all ages to explore far beyond the curriculum.
 Upon entering the school students often choose to join MIV (Year 7) Science Society, where for many the opportunity to try fun experiments and discover new areas of knowledge launches an enduring fascination with scientific study.

-As students progress through the school, they can specialise and delve deeper into their favourite areas through attendance at Chemistry Club or Physics Society.
+As students progress through the school, they can specialise and delve deeper into their favourite areas through attendance at Chemistry and Sustainability Club or Physics Society.
 For those looking for more practical experience, Dissection Society is a perpetually popular extra-curricular choice!
 Students considering pursuing careers and higher education courses in scientific fields can join Medical Society or Veterinary Society to participate in useful workshops, talks and events.